wbamberg/idl-reference/docs/mozIStorageAsyncConnection.md

 Clone a database and make the clone read only if needed.

-@param aReadOnly
-       If true, the returned database should be put into read-only mode.

-@param aCallback
-       A callback that will be notified when the operation is complete,
-       with the following arguments:
-       - status: the status of the operation
-       - value: in case of success, an intance of
-            mozIStorageAsyncConnection cloned from this one.

 @throws NS_ERROR_NOT_SAME_THREAD
         If is called on a thread other than the one that opened it.